-Adored by the Network: In the late 1990s and early 2000s, there was good reason that the USA Network was nicknamed "The Wings Network", and ReelzChannel is quickly taking the same title with their airings of the series in 2012.
+Adored by the Network: In the late 1990s and early 2000s, there was good reason that the USA Network was nicknamed "The Wings Network", and ReelzChannel took the same title with their airings of the series in 2012.

 The Other Darrin: In flashbacks, the Hackett parents were played by different actors than the ones who played them in the series proper.

 The original pilot script was rejected by NBC president Brandon Tartikoff.
 Although he liked the show's concept, Tartikoff felt the initial script was merely a series of individual scenes introducing each character; it lacked a developing storyline.
 Co-Creator David Lee later admitted this was a rookie mistake.

 The show was initially planned to debut in the fall of 1989, but casting proved so difficult that became impractical.
 After the cast was finally assembled, Crystal Bernard had other commitments which delayed shooting the pilot for yet another three months.
 The series ultimately didn't begin airing until April, 1990, and only seven episodes were shot for its first season (one of which was held back for season 2).